 - Action Plan for Energy Efficiency: Realising the Potential (COM(2006) 545).
 The Commission will develop minimum binding energy efficiency requirements for electricity generation facilities, heating and cooling for facilities operating with less than 20 megawatts of power, and possibly for more powerful facilities too.

-- Second Strategic Energy Review; COM(2008) 781 final (EC, 2008a): Strategic review on short, medium and long term targets on EU energy security.
+- Second Strategic Energy Review, COM(2008) 781 final (EC, 2008a).
+Strategic review on short, medium and long term targets on EU energy security.
 It is aimed at building energy solidarity among Member States.
-In July 2009, there was a follow-up where new rules were elaborated to improve the security of gas supplies in the framework of the internal gas market and to increase transparency of investments in infrastructure.
+In July 2009, there was a follow-up where new rules were elaborated to improve the security of gas supplies in the framework of the internal gas market and to increase the transparency of investments in infrastructure.

-- Eco-Design Directive; COM(2008) 778 final/2 Directive on intensification of existing regulation on energy-efficiency of products.
+- Eco-Design Directive, COM(2008) 778 final/2.
+Directive on the intensification of the existing regulation on the energy-efficiency of products.

-- Energy Performance Buildings Directive; Directive 2002/91/EC.
+- Energy Performance Buildings, Directive 2002/91/EC.
 The Member States must apply minimum requirements as regards the energy performance of new and existing buildings, ensure the certification of their energy performance and require the regular inspection of boilers and air conditioning systems in buildings.

-- Energy Performance Buildings Directive (recast); Directive 2010/31/EU strengthens the energy performance requirements of the 2002 Directive.
+- Energy Performance Buildings Directive 2010/31/EU (recast) strengthens the energy performance requirements of the 2002 Directive.